 Tomato spotted wilt virus, another disease affecting tomatoes plants, might be confused with the symptoms of curly top.
-But you can tell the two apart by closely inspecting the leaves: the upper young leaves of a plant that has tomato spotted wilt are bronze-colored with small dark spots or flecks, whereas the leaves of plants infected with curly top do not have any.
+But you can differentiate between the two by closely inspecting the leaves: the upper young leaves of a plant infected with tomato spotted wilt are bronze-colored with small dark spots or flecks, whereas the leaves of plants infected with curly top do not have dark spots or flecks.

 Treating and Preventing Curly Top

-There is no chemical to treat plant with curly top virus, and an insecticide won’t control the leafhoppers that transmit curly top virus.
-By the time you apply an insecticide in one location, they will have likely moved on to a different faraway location already.
+There is no chemical method to treat plant with curly top virus, and an insecticide won’t control the leafhoppers that transmit curly top virus.
+By the time you apply an insecticide in one location, they will have likely moved on to a different location.
 But there are other measures you can take to control the virus.

-- Mechanically remove all annual and perennial weeds, especially the preferred hosts Russian thistle and mustard weeds, in addition to cleaning out any spent vegetable plants in the fall.
+Mechanically remove all annual and perennial weeds, especially the preferred hosts Russian thistle and mustard, in addition to cleaning out any spent vegetable plants in the fall.
 This is crucial to prevent beet leafhoppers from infesting your garden in the next growing season.
 Any weedy wasteland in the vicinity of your garden might also be a place for the insects to overwinter.

-- Use fine mesh or netting to protect crops like tomatoes and peppers, and to help deter the beet leafhoppers from feeding on the plants and infecting them with curly top virus.
+Use fine mesh or netting to protect crops like tomatoes and peppers to deter the beet leafhoppers from feeding on the plants and infecting them with curly top virus.